NullPTrException1/GameCube_CISO_Converter/README.md

 4. `./ConvertCISO.sh`
 5. Once it finishes, your ISO will be in NKit/Processed/Gamecube.

+### NOTE: This can only handle one .ciso at a time in the CISO folder.
+Will look into batch conversion in later builds.

 If you run into any issues ping @nullptr33 on Discord.